 Know that students from top-tier schools get the few, scarce job openings.
 Top-tier meaning respected, mostly Ivy League schools.
 Check U.S. News for official rankings.
 If you doubt you can aim that high, look at other decent schools and check their percentages of employment upon graduation.

 Know that scholarships are available.
 Search for them.
-A lot of schools are generous and will help you finance your education.
+A lot of schools are generous and will help you finance your education and even grant you a law school scholarship.
 There has actually been a significant percentage drop in the amount of law school applicants, so schools are more willing than ever to give money to get students to come to their school.
 Take advantage o f this tie period because it might not last that long.

 Know that it’s nothing like media portrayal.
 It’s definitely not like Legally Blonde, where a first-year (1L) student would become co-attorneys for a large criminal case and many professors and attorneys will warn you that it’s not as glamorous as shows like Suits or Raising the Bar make it seem.
 If you get a job as an attorney, you will spend the majority of your time writing and drafting and researching.
 However, that’s no different from anything else media glamorizes, so don’t let it discourage you unless Harvey Specter really was the only reason you decided to apply to law school.